 Regina Reyes-Zaragoza is a CU Boulder senior double majoring in International Affairs and Art History.
 Her International Affairs thesis focuses on the data protection policies of the European Union and she spent her junior year studying at SciencesPo in Paris.
 Born in the United States and raised in Mexico, Regina has dual citizenship and speaks Spanish, English and French.

 Keren Megory-Cohen is a sophomore currently pursuing her B.A. in Neuroscience and minor in Technology, Arts & Media at the University of Colorado Boulder as well as her minor in Hebrew & Israel Studies.
 Originally from Givat Ela, Israel, she holds dual-citizenship in both Israel and the United States and speaks Hebrew as her second language.
-Keren plans to study abroad next year in Spain or Italy to expand her international experiences and knowledge.
+Keren plans to study abroad next year in London to expand her international experiences and knowledge.

 Originally from Lithuania, Rasa Zukaite received her bachelor in Public Administration from Kaunas Technology University, as well as her master in European Politics from Vytautas Magnus University in Kaunas and master in Policy Advisement and Project Management from Belgian-Italian Chamber of Commerce.
 Her studies took place in Bergen (Norway) and Brussels (Belgium), as she also worked for the OSCE in Vienna and Representation of Republic of SRPSKA in Brussels.
 Rasa is most interested in European Affairs, and hopes to continue learning about EU foreign security and defense policy.